Installation with Docker

 Compose V2 is included with all currently supported versions of Docker Desktop.
 Please use V2 to do below operations.

-To shut down the setup, execute docker-compose down
+To shut down the setup, execute docker-compose down.
+This will stop

 and kill the containers.
 The volumes will still exist.